mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 ## What is Sixfinity?

-SIRE is a 1D12 TTRPG system created by CJ Schrum to be a generic system used to play any kind of TTRPG.
+SIRE is a (Potential XD6) TTRPG system created by CJ Schrum to be a generic system used to play any kind of TTRPG.
 It was influenced by his near thirty years of table top games in nearly every ruleset created.

 ## Shadowrun Setting